On the Christian Life

 Logical and Lively Writing

-Calvin’s writing is logical and and lively.
+Calvin’s writing is logical and lively.
 He begins by stating it necessary to derive a plan for ordering our lives from the Scriptures, and beautifully states that the goal of regeneration is that there should appear in the life of believers a symmetry and agreement between God’s righteousness and their obedience.

 Students of Calvin will appreciate the all-new introduction by editor Anthony N. S. Lane, professor of historical doctrine at the London School of Theology.
 Helpful resources include robust source citations and explanatory footnotes to better understand Calvin’s words and context.